 Computer labs, located on the second floor of the east wing of Walsh Hall, are open to all students when the labs are not reserved for class or testing time.
-Professional staff and student workers provide assistance to students should they have any questions.
+Institutional Technology staff and student workers provide assistance to students should they have any questions.
 There are three instructional labs as well as a general use lab.
-The Computer lab hours can be found on the University website at https://my.csm.edu/Services/Technology myCSM Portal myCSM offers all community members a personalized web interface for viewing announcements and events as well as personal document storage and collaboration spaces.
+The Computer lab hours can be found on the IT website at https://my.csm.edu/Services/Technology myCSM Portal myCSM offers all community members a personalized web interface for viewing announcements and events as well as personal document storage and collaboration spaces.
+The myCSM portal also contains information on all CSM divisions and departments, forms, links to information, documentation and training guides.
+Students should use their CSM network login to access the portal.
 Students requiring assistance with myCSM are encouraged to visit my.csm.edu or Email PCHELP@csm.edu.